For families, after loss

 Family Workspace

-The private command center for the people doing the holding.
-Tasks, messages, and decisions, in one place that does not ask anything of you.
+The private room for the people doing the holding.
+Tasks, messages, and decisions in one place that asks nothing of you.

 • Pre-built checklist for the first weeks